...

 Types of breathing

-Stottertherapie en ademtraining met de Del Ferro methode
+Stottertherapie en ademtraining volgens de Del Ferro methode

 Breathing is generally something you do automatically and pay little or no attention to.
 When you do pay attention to it, you may notice that there are different kinds and types of breathing.
 For instance, someone may have high chest breathing, while others may have low abdominal breathing.
 And then there are also differences in the number of breaths per minute.